-The Canary Islands is an archipelago formed by seven islands: Tenerife - the largest of all, Gran Canaria, Lanzarote, Fuerteventura, La Gomera - the closest island to Tenerife, La Palma and El Hierro.
+The Canary Islands is an archipelago formed by eight islands: Tenerife - the largest of all, Gran Canaria, Lanzarote, Fuerteventura, La Gomera - the closest island to Tenerife, La Palma, El Hierro and La Graciosa.

 Even if you are a good swimmer, always be careful while swimming in the ocean.
 The currents are powerful and tricky and you shouldn't be adventurous in places that are new to you.

 Most of the town beaches in Tenerife have lifeguards, who are there to protect you in case anything happens.
 Always listen to the lifeguards, because they know the ocean well and they know where currents are strong.